Causal Inference in Recommender Systems: A Survey and Future Directions: Technical Details of Existing Works of Causal Inference-based Recommender Systems

 The \textbf{modeling} step captures the data generation process, which can be the recommendation model itself or another separate model.
 Specifically, it is usually a parametric model that is trained to fit factual data.
 In other words, given specific users and items that exist in factual data, the model serves as a \textbf{simulator} that is trained with the observed interactions and later generates unobserved interactions.
 For example, Yang \textit{et al.}~\cite{yang2021top} first constructs a structural causal model to express the process of recommendation and then implements the SCM with an inner product between user and item embeddings.
 Xiong \textit{et al.}~\cite{xiong2021counterfactual} utilizes a multi-layer neural network that takes feature vectors of users and items as input, then uses merging operators such as element-wise product or attention to fuse user and item feature-level properties.
 Zhang \textit{et al.}~\cite{zhang2021causerec} and Wang \textit{et al.}~\cite{wang2021counterfactual} propose model-agnostic counterfactual data augmentation thus the model can be off-the-shelf sequential recommendation models.
 The simulator is trained with existing factual data just as a normal recommendation task.
 After a well-trained simulator is obtained, the input is intervened to be different from factual cases, and the simulator is used to produce the counterfactual outcome.
+Gao~\cite{gao2023cirs} studied counterfactual interactive recommender system (CIRS), which combines offline reinforcement learning with causal inference.
+The authors used a causal user model derived from historical data to understand the overexposure effect on user satisfaction, with which model, the RL policy can be better planned.

 In the \textbf{intervention} step, the input is set as different values from the factual data.
 Specifically, this step generates the counterfactual cases either by heuristic or another learning-based model.
 Heuristic-based counterfactual intervention is usually achieved by randomization.
 In~\cite{wang2021counterfactual}, a counterfactual interaction sequence can be generated by replacing an item at a random index with a random item.
 In~\cite{zhang2021causerec}, dispensable and indispensable items are replaced with random items to construct counterfactual positive and negative sequences, respectively.
 In contrast, the learning-based counterfactual intervention aims to construct more informative samples as data augmentation.
 In other words, it generates counterfactual data with higher importance for model optimization.
 For example, in~\cite{yang2021top}, a counterfactual recommendation list is generated by selecting items with larger loss value \textit{i.e.} the hard samples.
 In~\cite{wang2021counterfactual} and~\cite{xiong2021counterfactual}, items and feature-level preferences that are at the decision boundary are selected and then modified with minimal change to construct more effective counterfactual interaction sequences and input features, respectively.